aduki-Inc/aduki-One/README.md

 Aduki-One is an AI personal voice assistant service built using Sublime Text3.
 It can understand human speech and perform basic task designed by the client.

-When the user specify the appropriate trigger words , The G-One gets activated and executes the user commands.
+When the user specify the appropriate trigger words , The aduki-One gets activated and executes the user commands.

 aduki-One AI Voice assistant:"Loading your personal Assistant aduki-One....